mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Sender index
   * Key generation

-* Sign the plaintext metadata—the group ID, epoch, sender index, and content type—as well as the message content
+* Sign the plaintext metadata -- the group ID, epoch, sender index, and content type -- as well as the message content

 * Randomly generate sender_data_nonce and encrypt the sender information using it and the key derived from the sender_data_secret